Yoji Ito: RRF

 In parallel with the VHF work, Yoji Ito also returned to the magnetron applications, resulting in Japan's first pulse-modulated microwave RRF set.
 It operated at 10 cm (3 GHz) and produced a peak-power of 2.0 kW.
 A prototype was tested in October 1941, and several versions for surface ships and submarines were soon put into production.
 Naval officials favored the microwave sets because with very narrow beams they were less vulnerable to interception.

-Pearl Harbor
+WWII

 On December 7, 1941, Japan initiated an attack on Pearl Harbor, entering World War II.
 Yoji Ito was made a department head at the NTRI and was promoted to captain.
 In the war years, he was responsible for many developments in VHF RRF systems, but was most proud of his microwave equipment.
 He personally led the development of Japan's first airborne microwave RRF system.
 This was a 25-cm (1.2-GHz) set producing 2 kW and weighing about 70 kg (150 lb).
 It was designed for the Gekko night-fighter.
 He was also involved with Japan's countermeasures equipment, particularly receivers to warn when vessels or aircraft were being observed by American radars.